bmlt-enabled/nacc/nacc2/README.md

 If You Have A PHP Server
 ------------------------
-If you have a PHP server available, you can optimize the page load by using the PHP "file optimizer script," which is invoked from the &lt;head&gt; elements, like so:
+If you have a PHP server available, you can optimize the page load by using the PHP "file optimizer script," which is invoked from the head elements, like so:

     <head>
         .